iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 `hai` was one of them.

 <alert>
-The `'` before the namespace name in a `use` is important.
+The `'` before the namespace identifier in a `use` is important.
 If you forget it, you will get an error like this:

 ~~~ {.clojure}